resqnet/HubotOnNode/README.md

 # HubotOnNode
-We receive hub's hear in node.js
+We receive hubot hear in node.js